De La Salle University: Tuition and financial aid

-DLSU offers multiple scholarship and financial aid programs in both the undergraduate and the graduate levels.
+DLSU offers multiple scholarship and financial aid programs in both the undergraduate and graduate levels.
 High school valedictorians and salutatorians of all De La Salle Philippines schools are automatically exempted from paying fees under the Br.
 Andrew Gonzalez Academic Scholarship program.
 Also, dependents of military personnel who died or became incapacitated during duty enjoy similar benefits through PD 577.
 Meanwhile, children of faculty and staff, university athletes and performing artists, and senior editors of DLSU student publications are provided tuition fee discounts.
 Further financial assistance may be provided to students with annual family incomes less than ₱500,000 (US$11,600).
 Aside from these, the Top 100 of the De La Salle College Admission Test (DCAT) are given full scholarship under the Archer Achiever Scholarship program.